anb0037/comp4970_DATA_MINING/README.md

 ## Parameter specification

-dataset_prefix: indicates which dataset to use, defaults to 'MUTAG' ('DD', 'ENZYMES', 'IMDB-BINARY', 'IMDB-MULTI', 'MUTAG', 'NCI1', 'NCI109', 'PROTEINS', 'REDDIT-BINARY')
+DATASETS: indicates which datasets to use ('DD', 'ENZYMES', 'IMDB-BINARY', 'IMDB-MULTI', 'MUTAG', 'NCI1', 'NCI109', 'PROTEINS', 'REDDIT-BINARY')

-kernel_type: indicates which kernel to use for descriptor calculation ('heat', 'wave')
+KERNELS: indicates which kernels to use for descriptor calculation ('heat', 'wave')

-normalization: indicates which type of normalization to use on the descriptor ('none', 'empty', 'complete')
+NORMALIZATION: indicates which types of normalization to use on the descriptor ('none', 'empty', 'complete')

 normalized_laplacian: boolean indicating whether or not to used normalized instead of regular laplacian, defaults to True